YERONGA BUSHCARE

 Join us for one or more sessions focused on weed management and new plantings, and contribute to the long term rewards.
 Brisbane City Council actively supports this program, and provides access to experts on weed management, native wildlife and vegetation.

-We have regular working bees on the 3rd Saturday of each month from 3.30-5pm.
+We have regular working bees on the 2nd Sunday of each month from 3.30-5:30pm (Summer) and 3.00 – 5.00 pm (Winter).
 Times may vary depending on the season and other events.
-Please check our facebook page or contact us.
-Details below.
+Please check our facebook page or contact us via the form below or our email, yfbc@googlegroups.com.

 Yeronga Bushcare has 2 sites.

-• Site 1: Upstream along the riverbank, from the corner of The Esplanade and Anita St. This was the original site and is now in further regeneration and maintenance mode.
+• Site 1: Upstream along the riverbank, from the corner of The Esplanade and Anita St Yeronga.
+This was the original site and is now in regeneration and maintenance mode.

 New Plants